goodeggs/fake-eggs/readme.md

 ## Purpose and Scope

-Use `fake-eggs` to generate all random factory data except for json schemas where [unionized](https://github.com/goodeggs/unionized) should be employed.
+Use `fake-eggs` to generate random and realistic "Good Eggs"-style data.
+This module can be used for test data, local development, and beyond!

+Note: when generating json schemas or mongoose schemas [Unionized](https://github.com/goodeggs/unionized) should be used as `fake-eggs` does not support factory-style composition for test data objects.

+If `fake-eggs` doesn't support the random data you're trying to generate consider opening an issue to track it - or open a PR to contribute!

 ## Examples